scyclow/webchain/notes.md

       - I work at a company that built its own blockchain, but spend most of my time on the smart contract layer
       - Blockchains are really really complicated, so I had to cut a lot of corners to get something I could explain in 15 minutes

+  - 2 minutes
+    - Basic WebRTC example
+      - create local connection
+      - offering/candidate
+      - create remote connection
+      - answer/candidate
+      - accept answer
+      - send data

+  - 2 minutes
+    - basic multi-connection node
+      - A + B connect with previous step
+      - >> offline: C gives B their id

+      - B creates an invitation collection using C's id (collectNetworkInvitations)
+        - B creates its own invitation + local connection (createLocalConnectionAndInvitation)
+        - B forwards the invitation request to A (forwardInvitationRequest)
+        - A creates a local connection + responds with an invitation (respondToInvitationRequest)
+        - B creates an invitation payload from A + its own invitation

+      - >> offline: B gives C the invitation payload

+      - C creates a remote client for each invitation (createAnswers)
+      - C produces an answer payload for each client

+      - >> offline: C gives B the answer payload

+      - B accepts the answer payload (acceptAnswers)
+        - B accepts the C-B answer (acceptAnswerForLocalConnection)
+        - B forwards the C-A answer to A (forwardAnswer)
+        - A accepts the C-A anwer (acceptAnswerForLocalConnection)

+  - 3 min
+    - Now we have something vaguely resembling a blockchain
+    - consensus

+  - 1 min
+    - Not super useful in itself, but if you're used to using redux or doing event sourcing, you'll notice that these entwork txs look familiar.
+They're the same thing as redux actions!
+    - This system quickly becomes useful if we just shove all of these txs through a reducer

+  - 2 min
+    - that's more or less it for the demo. to reiterate, i glossed over a lot of important stuff, so if i glossed over something you were interested in, the my apologies
+    - two important things i glossed over:
+      - no concept of identities on this network. anyone can do anything. we need to add a public/private cryptography layer on here so nodes can sign transactions
+      - consensus algorithm here is very crude. no good way to choose leader, leader can starve network of transactions, because of last point, leader can lie.
+        - IMO, nothing I've done here today (aside from the WebRTC) is cutting edge.
+This BFT algo has been around for a while.
+The real contribution of bitcoin was PoW which lets you order/validate txs in an open network

 Why?
   Blockchains are fucking cool